fbhikmawan/odoo-docker/README.md

-# Odoo ERP
+# Odoo 17 ERP

-This repository contains a Docker-based development environment for Odoo ERP.
+This repository contains a Docker-based development environment for Odoo 17 ERP from APT Repository.

 ## Table of Contents